 Field Trip Scheduling

-Field trips are scheduled for Tuesdays, Wednesdays & Thursdays between the hours of 9:00 AM – 12:00 PM for two-hour periods.
-Field trips are limited to 150 students daily.
-Of this number, 50 slots are reserved for our enhanced field trips.
-Due to Knock Knock Children’s Museum capacity we cap our daily field trips to 250 individuals, maximum including: including students, teachers, aides, caregivers and parents) NOTE: Due to rules and responsibilities of chaperones, chaperones should not bring siblings.
+Field trips are scheduled Tuesdays, Wednesdays, Thursdays, and Fridays between the hours of 9:00 AM – 12:00 PM for two-hour periods.
+Due to Knock Knock Children’s Museum’s capacity, daily field trips are limited to 250 children, with a maximum number of 400 people including students, teachers, aides, caregivers and parents.
+NOTE: Due to rules and responsibilities of chaperones, chaperones should not bring siblings.

 Knock Knock require one (1) adult chaperone for every five (5) children.
 Due to limited parking and museum capacity, Knock Knock allows 5 additional chaperones per class beyond the 1:5 ratio at the $10 per person rate.
 We strongly encourage schools to work within this ratio in order to ensure that students have the best possible field trip experience.
 All adults must be registered with the class registration form.
 All adults not registered in advance must pay museum general admission cost.
 Unregistered parents may be turned away due to capacity regulations.
 Field Trips with special needs students or for certain pre-school groups can have a higher student/adult ratio with pre-authorization.

 - $12 per student — Pre-K through 5thgrade (only one school allowed per Monday).